HuLong-BI/LTS-analysis/README.md

 #### Usage

-The following command is used to compare two microbial communities (infileA and infileB) and get the community structure variations.
+The following command is used to compare the test sample to the negative control (infileA and infileB) and get truth signal.

 ```
 user_specified_installation_path/bin/lts-analysis -a infileA -b infileB -o user_specified_output_path;
 ```

->`infileA` is your input file, which describes the composition of your first microbial community.
+>`infileA` is your input file, which describes the microbial composition of your test sample.
 An example was shown in the [example](https://github.com/HuLong-BI/LTS-analysis/tree/master/examples) folder.
 This file should be strictly formatted as required:
 > 1. two columns with "Species" and "Reads" as names, seperated by tab.
 > 2. the "Species" column should be character strings recording microbes' names; No dupilicates was allowed.
 > 3. the "Reads" column should be non-zero integers.

->`infileB` is your input file, which describes the composition of your second microbial community and is used as background.
+>`infileB` is your input file, which describes the microbial composition of your negative control.
 An example was shown in the [example](https://github.com/HuLong-BI/LTS-analysis/tree/master/examples) folder.
 This file should be formatted as `infileA`;

 >`user_specified_output_path` is a folder that will be created (if the user didn't create it already) to save your output file `infileA__infileB.spes`.
-The output file recorded community structure variation results of comparing `infileA` to `infileB`.
+The output file recorded the genuine truth of comparing `infileA` to `infileB`.

 #### An example:

-Assuming we are at your working directory and we want to compare two microbial communities (i.e.,`infileA.txt` and `infileB.txt`), and store their community structure variation results (i.e., `infileA__infileB.spes`) to the subfolder of `outdir`, the command line would be:
+Assuming we are at your working directory and we want to compare the test sample to the negative control (i.e.,`infileA.txt` and `infileB.txt`), and to store the genuine truth of the test sample (i.e., `infileA__infileB.spes`) to the subfolder of `outdir`, the command line would be:
 ```
 user_specified_installation_path/bin/lts-analysis -a ./infileA.txt -b ./infileB.txt -o ./outdir/;
 ```